georgemitenkov/GSoC-2020/README.md

 constants in LLVM dialect.

-I have also added a stretch goal - `mlir-spirv-cpu-runner` - a tool that would allow executing a host code and a GPU kernel fully on CPU via the conversion path that I would have implemented.
+I have also added a stretch goal - `mlir-spirv-cpu-runner` - a tool that would allow executing the host code and a GPU kernel fully on CPU via the conversion path that I would have implemented.

 ## Results

-At the end of my Google Summer of Code project, I have achieved the following results.
+By the end of my Google Summer of Code project, I have achieved the following results.

 - **Conversion coverage**